top of page

 I would also like to acknowledge all of the collaborators involved in this new project (Tim, Ewan, Maarten, Fraser, Antonio, Gordon) as well as the landowners who have granted us permission to extract sediments:

-• Tim Mighall in particular, from the University of Aberdeen whose interests are detecting metal working using geochemical analysis from peat sequences and Palynology.
+• Tim Mighall, from the University of Aberdeen whose interests are detecting metal working using geochemical analysis from peat sequences and Palynology.
+He offered to submit the grant on my behalf to Leverhulme.
+He also came up with the new title.

 • Antonio Martínez Cortizas from the University of Santiago de Compostela, Spain is a major expert in Geochemistry and will play a major role in the geochemical analysis and interpretation of these results